mchaudhry02/capstone-pr-review/README.md

 ## Status

 This is an active capstone project.
-Workstreams 1-4 are substantively
+Workstreams 1-5 are substantively
-complete: scoping and baseline (WS1), repo assembly with agents/skills/ memory (WS2), orchestration + MCP + retrieval + evals (WS3), and
+complete: scoping and baseline (WS1), repo assembly with agents/skills/ memory (WS2), orchestration + MCP + retrieval + evals (WS3), governance
-governance policy + CI/CD guardrails (WS4) — including a policy test
-suite that runs against the real MCP server code, not just documentation.
-Workstream 5's core deliverable is also done: the risk-scoring step has been converted from agent-invoked reasoning to deterministic code, with measured before/after evidence and a full ADR.
-The one known gap: no orchestrator code yet wires the agents into a runnable end-to-end pipeline (see `docs/gap-inventory.md`'s "Known Remaining Gap").
+policy + CI/CD guardrails (WS4), and a deterministic conversion with a full ADR (WS5).
+Workstream 6's orchestrator now exists (`orchestrator.py`) and its control flow — reliability controls, policy enforcement, real MCP calls — is proven with real, directly-run tests.
+The one remaining gap: full end-to-end runs with real LLM-generated findings require a live `ANTHROPIC_API_KEY`, which this environment doesn't have configured — see `docs/running-the-orchestrator.md` to run it for real.
 See `docs/gap-inventory.md` for full status.

 ## Quick Start (fork-and-run in under 15 minutes)